 XP-Pen Deco03 Drawing Tablet

-Although it only has a modest six keys, the Deco03 boasts a dial that will no doubt be popular with people who are doing things like subtly tweaking colours or brightness.
+Although it only has a modest six keys, the Deco03 boasts a dial that will no doubt be popular for subtly tweaking colours or brightness, as well as zooming in and out.

 You’re also well set up for the long term - the package contains 8 replacement stylus nibs, and an anti-fouling glove.